 - (e) Now let's check how big the file size is.
 This is done by typing ls -al --block-size=MB FL_insurance_sample.csv - (f) When downloading a file it is sometimes also useful to examine the first N lines of the file.
-The head command provides this option: head -5 FL_insurance_sample.csv - (g) Something is weird here!
-The output from the immediately preceding command wasn't just five lines.
-Let's check how many lines the file has: wc -1 FL_insurance_sample.csv - (h) It turns out that the file we are dealing with has a problem with its "end of line" (EOL) interpreter.
+The head command provides this option: head -5 FL insurance sample.csv - (g) Something is weird here wc -1 FL_insurance_sample.csv - (h) It turns out that the file we are dealing with has a problem with its "end of line" (EOL) interpreter.
 Because the file was created on Mac OS, it isn't formatted appropriately to be read on a Linux system.
-Knowing how to fix EOL conversion issues is a key skill for a data scientist to have!
-We can convert the file to what we need by typing dos2unix -c mac FL_insurance_sample.csv - (i) Now run head again and you should be able to see something that resembles a CSV file. - (j) Run wc again and there should be more than one line in the file!
+Knowing how to fix EOL conversion issues is a key skill for a data scientist to have We can convert the file to what we need by typing dos2unix -c mac FL_insurance_sample.csv - (i) Now run head again and you should be able to see something that resembles a CSV file. - (j) Run wc again and there should be more than one line in the file

-The above tasks may seem mundane, but it's important to be able to: (i) download a data set from somewhere on the internet using the command line; and (ii) know how to check that the file you downloaded looks like what you expect it to, without having to open a program like Excel, etc. If the Florida insurance sample file were 100x as large, it would be much more difficult to do this outside the command line!
+The above tasks may seem mundane, but it's important to be able to: (i) download a data set from somewhere on the internet using the command line; and (ii) know how to check that the file you downloaded looks like what you expect it to, without having to open a program like Excel, etc. If the Florida insurance sample file were 100x as large, it would be much more difficult to do this outside the command line

 - 4. Now that you've downloaded and cleaned up the example file, let's create a shell script that contains all of the commands you issued in the previous question.
-This will make sure that your work is reproducible!
-The following steps will help you create a shell script that you can execute from your terminal: - (a) First, let's create the shell script file.
+This will make sure that your work is reproducible - (a) First, let's create the shell script file.
 Call it PS3.sh.
 The way to do this at the command line is by typing touch PS3.sh.
 "Touch" means to create a file (if it doesn't exist), or to update the modified time stamp of a file (if it does exist). - (b) Now edit PS3.sh using a text editor of your choice.
 If you don't want to have to transfer the file, I would recommend typing nano PS3.sh at the command line prompt.
 This will open the built-in nano text editor, which has very few features, but which has enough for you to do write the following script. - (c) Once in your text editor, start the script on line 1 by invoking the Linux "shebang" term, which tells the operating system that this is a script that should be executed.
-The "shebang" term is: #!/bin/sh.
+The "shebang" term is: #/bin/sh. - (d) Now copy the commands you issued in points (a) through (j) of the previous question.